sebastianotronto/h48/README.md

 ### Make AVX2 work

-* generate moves and transformations with scripts in utils/
+* inline moves for avx2
 * fix base get_ and set_ macros (constant arguments?)
 * optimize things that use get_ and set_